SC-Networks/evalanche-soap-api-connector/README.md

 ### General

-First create a connection with the access data provided by SCN-Networks.
+First create a connection with the access credentials provided by SC-Networks.

 ```php
 $connection = \Scn\EvalancheSoapApiConnector\EvalancheConnection::create(